Frequently Asked Questions

 Can I feed a wet dog food with dry complete dog food?

-As with any complete food, it is not necessary to feed any additional source of food when feeding a complete food as it means that contained within the food are all of the nutritional requirements needed by your dog.
+As with any complete dog food, it is not necessary to feed any additional source of food when using a complete food as it means that contained within the food are all of the nutritional requirements needed by your dog.
 However, should you wish to feed our Gloriously Grain Free wet complete dog food alongside our dry complete dog food to give some variation into your dog's diet, we would always recommend reducing the recommended feeding guideline quantity of the dry complete and replacing it with a little wet food.
 You could either do this in the same meal as feeding the dry complete or you could feed a wet meal, for example, in the morning and then a dry meal in the evening.
 If you have any dietary concerns about your dog or are worried it may have an allergy or intolerance, please talk to your vet for further advice.

 Do I need to soak my Laughing Dog dry complete dog food?